LASER SKIN REJUVENATION : REJUVENATING THE SKIN

 • Firming the skin.

-• Reducing fine lines and wrinkles.
+• Reducing wrinkles and fine lines.

-• Treating pigment spots and sun damage.
+• Treating pigment spots and sun-related skin damage.

 Which laser is the most effective for laser skin rejuvenation ?